sccn/labstreaminglayer/docs/dev/app_build.rst

    * git clone the application

 #.
-Create the build directory
+Clearn the build directory

    * You can use a GUI file manager to do this part or you can do it by command line as below.